-21.4.
-Where an enforcement or an acceleration notice has been delivered: (a) no amount of cash shall be trapped in the SSPE beyond what is necessary to ensure the operational functioning of the SSPE or the orderly repayment of investors in accordance with the contractual terms of the securitisation, unless exceptional circumstances require that amount is trapped in order to be used, in the best interests of investors, for expenses in order to avoid the deterioration in the credit quality of the underlying exposures; (b) Principal receipts from the underlying exposures shall be passed to investors via sequential amortisation of the securitisation positions, as determined by the seniority of the securitisation position: (c) Repayment of the securitisation positions shall not be reversed with regard to their seniority; and (d) No provisions shall require automatic liquidation of the underlying exposures at market value.
-STS criteria 44.
-No provisions shall require automatic liquidation of the underlying exposures at market value.
+Legislative text Article 21 - Requirements relating to standardisation · · · · · · · · · · · · · · · · · · · 21.4.
+Where an enforcement or an acceleration notice has been delivered: (a) no amount of cash shall be trapped in the SSPE beyond what is necessary to ensure the operative terms of the securitisation, unless exceptional circumstances require that amount is trapped in order credit quality of the underlying exposures; (b) Principal receipts from the underlying exposures shall be passed to investors via sequential am ortisation of the securitisation positions, as determined by the seniority of the securitisation posit (c) Repayment of the securitisation positions shall not be reversed with regard to their seniority; and d (d) No provisions shall require automatic liquidation of the underlying exposures at market value.
+STS criteria 44. (d) no provisions shall require automatic liquidation of the underlying exposures at market value ).
 Verified?
-Yes PCS Comment See "STS Compliance" where under §(q) it is stated that <<(q) For the purpose of compliance with the requirements provided for under article 21(4) of the Securitisation Regulation, the Originator and the Issuer confirm that upon delivery of a Trigger Notice. [...] (ii) no automatic liquidation for market value of the Receivables is required under the Transaction Documents (see also Conditions 8 (Redemption, Purchase and Cancellation), 12 (Events of Default) and 13 (Enforcement)). [...]>>.
-EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines 5.3 Requirements in the event of enforcement or delivery of an acceleration notice (Article 21(4)) Liquidation of the underlying exposures at market value 65.
-For the purposes of Article 21(4)(d) of Regulation (EU) 2017/2402, the investors' decision to liquidate the underlying exposures at market value should not be considered to constitute an automatic liquidation of the underlying exposures at market value.
+Yes PCS Comment See Prospectus, Foreclosure on the Security; Foreclosure Event; Enforcement Event section.
+16.3For the avoidance of doubt, upon the occurrence of an Enforcement Event, the Security True stee is not automatically required to liquidate the Purchased Receivables at market value.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines 5.3 Requirements in the event of enforcement or delivery of an acceleration notice (Article 2 1(4)) 5.3 Requirements in the event of enforcement or delivery of an acceleration notice (Article 2 Liquidation of the underlying exposures at market value 1(4))